The Carolina Population Center is a community of outstanding scholars and professionals associated to

 - build skills and capacity and train the next generation of scholars

-- disseminate data and findings to population professionals, policy-makers, and the public
+- disseminate data and findings to population and health information system professionals, policy-makers, and the public

-CPC faculty and students work together on path-breaking research to address population issues in 85 countries and across the US, as well as locally, in central North Carolina.
-Based at the University of North Carolina at Chapel Hill, the center is rich in expertise, with 66 active faculty fellows (representing 15 departments in 5 schools or colleges), 54 predoctoral and postdoctoral scholars, and a highly skilled staff.
+CPC faculty and students work together on path-breaking research to address these issues in 85 countries and across the United States, as well as locally, in central North Carolina.
+Based at the University of North Carolina at Chapel Hill, the center is rich in expertise, with 66 active faculty fellows (representing 15 departments in 3 schools or colleges), 54 predoctoral and postdoctoral scholars, and a highly skilled staff.

 Scope of Research

-Presently, CPC faculty fellows are engaged in funded population-related research on more than 50 projects, most supported by federal agencies such as the National Institutes of Health, National Science Foundation, US Public Health Service, and US Agency for International Development.
-CPC’s research portfolio spans social science and health disciplines and is often collaborative and multidisciplinary.
+Presently, CPC faculty fellows are engaged in funded population-related research and health information system evaluation and research on more than 50 projects, most supported by federal agencies such as the National Institutes of Health, the National Science Foundation, the US Public Health Service, and the US Agency for International Development.
+CPC’s research portfolio spans social science and health disciplines and is collaborative and multidisciplinary.
 The collaborative setting provided by CPC allows discipline-based projects to benefit from expertise in and expanded perspectives from other fields and provides a fertile context for the cross-pollination of ideas across disciplines.